Article VII - Expenditures - Documentation

 Receipts, invoices and/or other documentation must be maintained to support all disbursements.

 Expense reports must be used to document all reimbursements to officers, members and employees.
 Each item to be reimbursed must be documented to indicate its date, amount and specific union purpose.
 Original receipts must be attached.
 All expense reports should be filed timely.
-The IRS considers within thirty 30 days to be timely.

 Officer expense reports must be approved by the Executive Board or a designated officer selected for that purpose, employee expense reports must be approved by the employee’s supervisor.